-Indicator Target or desired trend Baseline Result 2021-22 Result 2022-23 Trend p a re Number of City of Melbourne orograms that are inclusive and espond to the needs of people with disability.
+Indicator Target or desired trend Baseline Result 2021-22 Result 2022-23 Trend Ĝ Number of City of Melbourne programs that are inclusive and respond to the needs of people with disability.
 Increase N/A 222 486

 The number of inclusive and accessible programs has increased, with a focus on inclusive programming.
 This year, we have expanded our reporting to include accessible programs within libraries, family services and recreation services.